Conformal foliations, K\"ahler twists and the Weinstein construction: Complex homothetic foliations

 Both are parallel w.r.t. $\tn$, in particular they must have constant rank over $Z$.
 Due to $\tn g=\theta \otimes g$, the orthogonal complements $\D_{\pm}^1$ of $\D_{+}^2$ respectively $\D_{-}^2$ in $\D_{+}$ respectively $\D_{-}$ are also $\tn$-parallel.
 Consider the $J$-invariant distributions

 \begin{thm} Let $(Z,g,J)$ be K\"ahler and equipped with a totally geodesic, homothetic foliation $\F$ with complex leaves.
-Then \begin{itemize} \item[(i)] The $g$-orthogonal splitting $\T Z=\D^1 \oplus \D^2$ defines a TGHH foliation $\F^1$ with leaves tangent to $\D^1$ and Lee form $\theta$. \item[(ii)] Any integral manifold of $\F^1$ carries a totally geodesic and holomorphic foliation with leaves tangent to $\D^1_{+}$; this is homothetic with Lee form given by the restriction of $\theta$. \item[(iii)] Around any of its smooth points, the quotient $Z \slash \F^1$ is K\"ahler and carries a totally geodesic Riemannian foliation with complex leaves. \end{itemize} \end{thm} \begin{proof} (i) From the definitions we have
+Then \begin{itemize} \item[(i)] The $g$-orthogonal splitting $\T Z=\D^1 \oplus \D^2$ defines a $\mathrm{TGHH}$ foliation $\F^1$ with leaves tangent to $\D^1$ and Lee form $\theta$ \item[(ii)] Any integral manifold of $\F^1$ carries a $\mathrm{TGHH}$ foliation with leaves tangent to $\D^1_{+}$, and Lee form given by the restriction of $\theta$ \item[(iii)] Around any of its smooth points, the quotient $Z \slash \F^1$ is K\"ahler and carries a totally geodesic Riemannian foliation with complex leaves tangent to the projection of $\D^2_+$. \end{itemize} \end{thm} \begin{proof} (i) From the definitions we have